Claudio Maldonado

 He formerly played as a defensive midfielder for clubs as Colo-Colo, São Paulo, Cruzeiro, Santos, Fenerbahçe, Flamengo and Corinthians.

-Club career
+Playing career

 Early career

 As a child, Maldonado was with Escuela de Fútbol Municipal de Curicó (Municipal Football Academy of Curicó), later named Juventud 2000, what was founded by the former professional footballer Luis Hernán Álvarez.
 Next, he moved to Colo-Colo youth ranks after being seen by Néstor Pékerman.

 São Paulo

 He spent three seasons with São Paulo making 36 Campeonato Brasileiro Série A appearances with the team.

 Cruzeiro

 In May 2003, Vanderlei Luxemburgo, then coach of Cruzeiro, bought the services of Maldonado.
 At the time of the purchase, Maldonado's then girlfriend was Luxemburgo's daughter.
 Nevertheless, while with Cruzeiro, Maldonado experienced the most success of his career.
 In 2003, he played for the first team in the history of Brazilian football to win the triple crown.